benjvi/terraform-provider-pks/docs/resource_pks_cluster.md

 ## Import

-Use the cluster name to import, e.g.
+Use the cluster name to import an existing cluster, e.g.

 ```
 $ terraform import pks_cluster.example example_cluster_name